 The long… and short of it

-But as it happened, the Canley design team penned a long wheelbase version of the upcoming saloon.
-With a 15in stretch of its wheelbase, it would have offered interior room that would have shamed the upcoming Jaguar XJ40, although road manners of the lengthy saloon would have been very much in the shadow of Browns Lane’s excellent new saloon.
-As can be seen from the images taken at Canley, the LWB 800 made it to full-scale clay model stage, and even as late as late-1984, CAR magazine spoke in terms of the XX being launched with two wheelbases.
+However, as it happened, the Canley Design Team penned a long-wheelbase version of the upcoming saloon.
+With a 15in stretch of its wheelbase, it would have offered interior room that would have shamed the upcoming Jaguar XJ40, although the road manners of the lengthy saloon would have been very much in the shadow of Browns Lane’s excellent new saloon.
+As can be seen from the images taken at Canley, the LWB 800 made it to full-scale clay model stage and, even as late as late-1984, CAR magazine spoke in terms of the XX being launched with two wheelbases.